 The estate encompasses 34 acres and three buildings: Lynnewood Hall (100,000 sqft), Lynnewood Lodge (16,000 sqft), and the Gatehouse (5,000 sqft).
 The Lodge and the Hall measure 116,000 square feet combined and will effortlessly accommodate education, recreation, and other possible usages.

-Once the public can access and enjoy the grounds and exterior spaces of Lynnewood Hall once again, the Lynnewood Project can focus on the home’s interior spaces.
-Our planning and engagement efforts will identify uses that will benefit and expand community amenities, such as art galleries, educational opportunities, dining, and event space.
+Once the grounds and exterior spaces of Lynnewood Hall have been restored, the next phase will focus on the home’s interior spaces.
+Planning and engagement efforts will identify uses to expand and improve amenities for the community’s benefit, including the art galleries, educational opportunities, dining, and venues for public gatherings and events.

 LHPF will begin with a crowdfunding initiative on our website and utilize strategic partnerships to reach a broad audience of interest and support.
 We will develop and implement a sustained funding plan for the fulfillment of actions & objectives identified.